 Rochester’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The citizens of Rochester are very well educated compared to the average community in the nation: 37.35% of adults in Rochester have a bachelor's degree or even advanced degree.
+The education level of Rochester citizens is very high relative to the national average among all cities (21.84%): 37.35% of adults in Rochester have a bachelor's degree or even advanced degree.

 The people who call Rochester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rochester residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rochester include German, Irish, English, Polish, and Italian.